dragonfly-xyz/useful-solidity-patterns/patterns/assembly-tricks-1/README.md

 Structs and statically sized arrays are actually closely related memory-wise so this approach incurs the same wasted memory expansion cost as with statically sized arrays, but still saves the cost of manually copying fields.

 ## Shortening Dynamic Memory Arrays
-The first 32-bytes/word of the memory location pointed to by a dynamically sized `memory` array variable holds the length of the array, with the the elements following directly after.
+The first 32-bytes/word of the memory location pointed to by a dynamically sized `memory` array variable holds the length of the array, with the elements following directly after.

 ```
                                ┌────────────────────────┐